-Located right in the center of the United States, Kansas is often passed through on road trips, but a lot of people don’t realize that the state actually has a lot of interesting places to explore!
+Located right in the center of the United States, Kansas is often passed through on cross country road trips, but a lot of people don’t realize that the state actually has a lot of interesting places to explore!

 Check out our list of the best scenic drives in Kansas to learn about where you can travel to experience the interesting landscape (Hint: it’s way more than flat prairie!).